crtdaniele/formesome/README.md

 - ~~Install commitlint~~
 - ~~useFormesome: return a isValid (boolean)~~
 - ~~useFormesome: return a clean form with only the required inputs~~
-- useFormesome: return a clean form with all inputs
+- ~~useFormesome: return a clean form with all inputs~~
+- Add ViteJS at the demo app
+- Add UX at the demo app
 - Types: add new validations
+- Add coverage of hook useFormesome
+- useFormesome: remove return "form" and add "errors"
 - Create the documentation (docusaurus)
 - Insert augumentation for the name of the form
 - Create yaml to publish in npm